pknepper1/Shopping-List/README.md

 https://play.google.com/store/apps/details?id=com.pknepps.shoppinglist

+It may also be downloaded by cloning this repository and installing the Shopping-List.apk file from the root of this repository.

 ### Usage:
 Begin by adding all items to your shopping list in the "Items" column of the table.
 New rows for items will automatically be added as text boxes are filled.